Robert Gallery: Oakland Raiders

-In 2004, Gallery started 15 games at right tackle and gave up three sacks.
-In 2005, he started all 16 games at right tackle and gave up 3.5 sacks.
+In 2004, Gallery started 15 games at right tackle and surrendered three sacks.
+In 2005, he started all 16 games at right tackle and allowed 3.5 sacks.
 The Raiders moved him to left tackle at the beginning of the 2006 preseason.
-In the Raiders' first game of the 2006 regular season, Gallery was part of an offensive line that gave up nine sacks (at least three of which were charged to him) to the San Diego Chargers.
-He played in 13 games during the season and gave up 10.5 sacks, placing him fourth in the league for most sacks given up, despite missing three games.
-In 2007, Oakland coaches moved Gallery to left guard.
+In the Raiders' first game of the 2006 regular season, Gallery was part of an offensive line that surrendered nine sacks (at least three of which were charged to him) to the San Diego Chargers.
+He played in 13 games during the season and allowed 10.5 sacks, placing him fourth in the league despite missing three games.
+In 2007, Oakland moved Gallery to left guard.

-Although Gallery had generally been considered a bust at the left tackle position for which he was drafted and had limited success at the right tackle position, he performed much better as a left guard.
+Although Gallery had generally been considered a bust at the left tackle position for which he was selected and had limited success at the right tackle position, his performance improved as a left guard.

 Seattle Seahawks

 On July 27, 2011, Gallery agreed to join the Seattle Seahawks on a three-year deal worth a reported $15 million.
 He was released after one season.